ost-pv-dam/ost-pv-web/backend/README.md

 ## Deploying

 This server is hosted on an AWS EC2.
-If you have made changes to the functionality and would like to deploy it to production, follow these steps:
+If you have made changes to the functionality and would like to deploy it to production, follow these steps (**NOTE**: some of the existing API functionality is used by the embedded system, so be careful in changes you make):

 1. Push your new backend code to GitHub.
 2. `ssh` into the EC2.
 You will need to get a key from an AWS admin for this project.